 Sunday at the Retreat, I learned a new technique of listening to sounds while meditating.
 Just let them in, don’t assign meaning to them, or labels, just let them be.
 And listen to the silence between the sounds.
 I find this harder than focusing on the breath, but I will practice it to see what new insights this brings.

 But I still wasn’t satisfied with what “the more” of meditating was.
 On Wednesday, in the dentist chair I had an “Aha” moment.
-They weren’t even working on my teeth yet.
-I had just snuggled under the warm fuzzy blanket they provide and I realized that I was focused on my breath and deeply relaxing.
+They weren’t even working on my teeth yet; I had just snuggled under the warm fuzzy blanket they provide and I realized that I was on automatic pilot, focusing on my breath and deeply relaxing.

-This thought, of course, interrupted my meditating, but instead of letting it pass through, I followed it.
-I wondered when I had started lengthening and deepening my breath with a laser-like focus during dental procedures.
+This thought, of course, interrupted my relaxing, but instead of letting it pass through, I followed it.
+I wondered when I had learned to lengthen and deepen my breath with a laser-like focus during dental procedures.
 It was the perfect antidote to my dental anxiety that used to leave me gasping and gagging, a frankly unsatisfactory situation for me and the dentist.

 I thought back to Gavin’s talk on Sunday, and remembered him saying that each meditation is a drop in your bucket.
 After years of meditating, your bucket starts to be full enough to sustain you in the now when you need it.
 I had heard the staying in the now concept many times, but in this moment, I understood it – or a small piece of it anyway.
-In this dental context, I can stay present, rather than remembering the pain of procedures in my youth, or anticipating what pain might come in the future or even in the next few minutes.
-I didn’t know it at the time, but this was my first meditation practice.
+In this dental context, I have learned to stay present, rather than remembering the pain of procedures in my youth, or anticipating what pain might come in the next few minutes.
+I didn’t know it at the time, but this dental practice was my first meditation practice.
 Today, I can meditate easily in the dentist chair because of decades of repetition and association.